oliviarobinson/course-dbt/short_answers/lesson1.md

 The most challenging part was understanding the different components of a dbt project (schema.yml, source.yml, etc), how they fit together, and what is mandatory for a project to run vs just recommended.

 * Is there anywhere you are still stuck or confused?
 Or Is there a particular part of the project where you want focused feedback from your reviewers?
 I added documentation to the src_postgres.yml file, which I think was helpful for me in exploring the data, but I didn't document every column, since some columns felt self explanatory.
 I also wasn't sure of what needed to be added in the schema.yml file.
+If I wrote tests on the source data and had very minimal changes in the staging models, should I also include tests for the models?